MagrosThornrime/fluid-matrix/README.md

 ## How to run
 Move all files to your Raspberry Pi Pico board and run main.py file.
 After moving all files, the board should always run main.py after booting.

-## Work in progress
-Stuff we want to add to README:
-- video with a presentation